hhamazaki/Shiny-Apps/Spawner_Recruit/documents/Profile_help.md

+# Management Target

+## Median vs. Mean Target
+The major difference between the two target options are **whether fishery management target is median or mean recruit or yield.**  Here are difference

+* **Median Target**
+** Use **alpha** for SR model to estimate biological reference points and profile.
+** Aim to achieve that 50% of annual and long-term median recruit-yield will fall below or above the target.

+* **Mean Target**
+  * Use **alpha.c** for SR model to estimate biological reference points and profile.
+  * Aim to achieve that 50% of long-term average recruit-yield will fall below or above the target.

+Smsy of Mean Target (Smsy.c) is higher than Median Target Smsy.
+Smsy.c can be 0.2% - 100% higher than Smsy depending on alpha and sigma.
+In general, the deviation will be higher when alpha is low and sigma is high.
+Average recruit-yield can be greatly affected by rare extreme events.

 ## Profile Analyses
-Profile Analyses have two profiles: MSY and Rmax profiles that provide basis for Smsy based escapement goal and Smax based escapement goal.
-Both profiles are probabilities of producing a yield/recruit that  is greater than q% of MSY/Rmax at given spawner size.
+Profile Analyses have two profiles: MSY and Rmax profiles that provide basis for Smsy and Smax based escapement goal range.
+Both profiles are probabilities of producing a **long term mean** yield/recruit greater than q% of MSY/Rmax at given spawner size.
 The profile based escapement goal range is determined by setting a target minimum probability (p) of achieving the goal (i.e. intersection of the profile at given p).
 Standard profiles are q = 90, 80, and 70% and p = 90%.

+**Note** Calculation of probability is based on Bayesian posterior MCMC simulation sample.
+Value of MSY/Rmax differ in each sample.
+In other words, MSY could 10000 in one sample and 5000 in another sample.
+If management object is attaining **defined** yield or recruitment, please use yield and recruitment analyses.

 ### MSY Profile
 MSY Profile calculates the probability of a given escapement producing an yields that are above q% of MSY.
 The MSY profile is calculated in following steps.
-* At each Bayesian samples SR parameters (j) and given spawner range(S)
+* In each Bayesian sample of SR parameters (j) and given spawner range(S)
-  * Calculate expected yield $Y_{j}(S_{i})$ and find the maximum yield (MSY) $Max(Y_{j})$
+  * Calculate expected yield $Y_{j}(S_{i})$ and find the maximum yield (**MSY**) $Max(Y_{j})$
   * Assign $X_{i,j}$ to 1 if the expected yield is above the minimum q% of the MSY or 0 if otherwise
 * At each escapement take the mean of X from all the simulation samples.
 * MSY Profile Range $S_{MSY}$ is a range of spawners such that the profile probability is above the minimum p% target.